provoostkris/z7_nano/README.md

 A test run of the board.
 Basic use of the LED and the push button.

 ### [HDMI out](/hdmi_tx)
-Adding the HDMI demonstartion, making use of the on board HDMI connector>
+Adding the HDMI demonstration, making use of the on board HDMI connector